lawrenceevalyn/THE-DISS/README.md

 # Research Log

+## May 22, 2017

+I have a LOT of ideas about my research questions from talking with Jakob this weekend, and don't want to formally, though I hesitate to "publish" them even this much!
+I have two thoughts which are in tension with each other:

+1, Whenever, in literary history, there is a "gap" in which "nothing is written" -- I tend to find that actually just as much was written as usual, but it is either not in the format we expect (e.g., theatrical rather than prose production) or it is, by contemporary standards, "bad."

+1A, Whenever, in literary history, works are dismissed as "bad" -- whether his means they are morally corrupting, or poorly crafted, or designed according to unliterary or unserious standards, or simply popular with the "wrong sorts" of people -- I immediately want to read those texts, to the exclusion of the "good" works which stand in contrast to them.

+2, I do believe, sentimentally, in the Power Of Literature, as a tool to shape and improve the self, to foster empathy, to... to be Morally Improving.
+Particularly in a pedagogical setting, particularly for young readers (particularly for myself as a young, marginalized person).

+2A, I don't think it can possibly be the case that **all works of literature** are equally well-adapted to the **use** of literature for self-creation.
+Some texts take more work than others.
+Especially, again, in a pedagogical setting, where it is important both to provide historical context and to nurture each student's individual reading of the text.
+So, maybe... if we want to use literature to expand students' worldviews, inculcate empathy, teach humanistic thinking... some texts... will be Good for that... and others will be Bad.

+I think the tension resolves for me, right now, in the conclusion that one must **study** everything, and **teach** only the most useful -- always keeping open a bridge by which a student may go from learner to researcher.

+Also -- many times the "bad" texts through Idea 1 above are, really, socially marginalized texts of various kinds, which are highly likely to be "good" through Idea 2.
+The knowledge that there is more than one kind of Literature (and thus more than one kind of Life) is, in itself, one of the things that I think reading can most powefully provide to readers.

+So, I am practically allergic to the mere thought of trying to identify Good and Bad texts -- by my own instincts I will then end up only wishing to spend time on my Bad ones -- but I do feel like there is space here to distinguish between the **multiple** uses of literature.
+If there are **many** lists of Good Books, does that address the fundamental problem at all???

 ## May 15, 2017

 Can I use some of the stuff I'm doing for Shakespeare for this dissertation??
 Maybe the theatrical social network modelling?
 (How can I tell when two research ideas are part of the same.. idea?)